WHY LOVE THY NEIGHBORHOOD IS GOOD FOR YOUR CHILD

 We’ve put together a list of the most commonly asked questions, but if you don’t see yours here, please contact us.

 Love Thy Neighborhood goes into communities where we have been invited.
 This strategy means that we have church and service site partners who have welcomed us into their neighborhood and the work already happening there.
 We find that joining with our service site partners also means that our Team Members enter neighborhoods already connected to good things going on there, which contributes to their relationships and safety.
 Knowing neighbors is one of the most powerful ways to be safe in any place, and our Team Members spend a great deal of intentional time forming friendships with those living around them.
 Love Thy Neighborhood takes Team Member safety very seriously, and we include training on this topic in our week of orientation upon arrival and continue to check in and maintain structures that keep everyone’s well-being as a priority.

 If those times don’t work for you to visit please contact us and we can set-up an alternative time for you to visit.
 You can contact our Recruitment Manager, Sam Stevenson.

 LTN Team Members are provided with a significant amount of time away and flexibility.
 Here’s how our time off breaks down: Summer Team Members are provided with 3 floating days off that they may use as desired.
 Full Year Team Members are provided with 7 floating days off that they may use as desired as well as 12 days away around Christmas.
 (In addition, Team Members take part in various retreats away from the city.)

-The Love Thy Neighborhood staff make themselves available for any needs that arise that cannot be handled by other Team Members or the Team Captain.
+The Love Thy Neighborhood Program Director makes himself available for any needs that arise that cannot be handled by other Team Members or the Team Captain.
 We also have local churches that have free counseling services available to our Team Members, if needed.